-Downton Abbey/Jane Austin fans, we are going to reunite today with a bit of tea and scones!
-This past fall when the Downton Abbey movie was being released, my mom went wild crazy hosting a Downton Abbey tea.
-So we needed to come up with gorgeous and still delicious Lemon Lavender Scones for her friends!
+Downton Abbey/Jane Austin fans, we are going to spend the afternoon with a bit of tea and scones!
+We developed this delicious Lemon Lavender Scones recipe for my mother and her friends who were having an afternoon tea!
 These were a huge hit with the gals and we are all still talking about them months later.

-Lemon Lavender Scones with a cup of tea or coffee makes reading a book or sitting outside with the birds chirping a little extra special.
+These scones are best served with a cup of tea and makes reading a book outside with the birds chirping a little extra special.
 Seriously, can’t you see yourself reading a classical book and snacking on one of these scones?
 Since they are so simple, you can whip these up after you order your culinary lavender!

-So, if you are hosting a tea, bridal shower or baby shower, these will be a gorgeous addition to your tablescape.
+So, if you are hosting a tea, bridal or baby shower, these will be a gorgeous addition to your tablescape.
 Don’t forget to make a batch to give to mom on Mother’s Day for an extra special treat.
-You could easily fill a gorgeous basket with them, some tea and a new book for an unforgettable Mother’s Day Gift.
+Fill a gorgeous basket with these, some nice tea and a new book for an unforgettable Mother’s Day Gift.

 🥣 What is Culinary Lavender